caironoleto/rspec_mate/README.markdown

 RSpec Mate is a plugin for Gedit.
 This provide a window with results of spec like textmate.
 You can see screenshots in [Cairo'sBlog][rspec_mate_url].

 RSpec Mate depends of python-webkitgtk package, if you don't use debian/ubuntu based distro, you will need install from source.
-The Python Webkit Home is located on http://code.google.com/p/pywebkitgtk/
+The Python Webkit Home is located on http://code.google.com/p/pywebkitgtk/.

 To install on a debian/ubuntu based distro just run in a terminal:

     $ sudo apt-get install python-webkitgtk

 [Download RSpec Mate][down] and extract in ~/.gnome2/gedit/plugins.

+You can install the gem syntax to see the codes more sexy ;)

+    $ sudo gem install syntax

 ## Usage